 Several dog owners have had success using castor oil topically on the dog's cyst.

-Repeat the process 10x, 3x a day, for one week.
+- Repeat the process ten times, three times a day, for one week.

 Earth Clinic has several success stories of owners giving their dogs turmeric, an Indian spice known for helping fight infection, some forms of cancer and inflammation.